Skip to main content

 Warranty Coverage and Service Considerations

 York provides competitive warranty coverage, with 10-year parts warranties on compressors and heat exchangers, plus 5-year coverage on other components.
 Extended warranties are available through authorized dealers, often recommended for Florida's harsh operating conditions.
 York's network includes certified dealers throughout Florida, from Jacksonville to Key West, ensuring service availability.
 Regular maintenance is crucial in Florida's sandy, humid environment – York units require bi-annual service including coil cleaning, refrigerant checks, and electrical inspections.
-Many dealers offer maintenance plans ($150-$300 annually) that include priority service and discounts on repairs.
+Many dealers offer maintenance plans (quote details annually) that include priority service and discounts on repairs.
 Proper maintenance extends system life from 12-15 years in Florida's demanding climate.

 Financing Options and Rebate Programs